moorepants/dissertation/eom.rst

    \tilde{F}_r + \tilde{F}^*_r = 0

-and are a vector of three coupled equations which are linear in the roll, steer and rear wheel accelerations.
-The linear system can be solved to give the first order equations for :math:`u_r`, where :math:`r=4,6,7`.
+and are a vector function of three coupled equations which are linear in the roll, steer and rear wheel accelerations.
+The linear system can be solved to give the first order equations for :math:`\dot{u}_r`, where :math:`r=4,6,7`.
 The dynamical equations are then solved for the :math:`\dot{u}`'s and paired with the essential kinematical differential equations to form the complete set of dynamics equations of motion in the form.

 .. math::

-   \ddot{u}_i=f(u_4, u_6, u_7, q_4, q_5, q_6, q_7)
+   \dot{u}_i=f(u_4, u_6, u_7, q_4, q_5, q_7)

    \dot{q}_j=u_j